CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Roleplaying Iarno

-In terms of roleplaying, a former member of the Lords' Alliance, Iarno seized the opportunity in Phandalin to enrich himself.
+In terms of roleplaying, a former member of the Lords' Alliance, Iarno seized the opportunity in Tuntin to enrich himself.
 Originally assigned to establish a constabulary, he decided to gather a band of outlaws and local ruffians instead to secure his own position in town.
 Iarno was already familiar with the Black Spider through his contacts in the Lords' Alliance and brokered a meeting.
 The drow offered to share the secrets and riches of the Forge of Spells with the wizard in exchange for his assistance and loyalty.

 Iarno tries to maintain an air of gentility and courtesy, addressing his ruffians as "my good gentlemen," and referring to deplorable acts such as kidnapping or arson as "that unpleasant little business" or "those unfortunate events."
 He calls the characters "guests" and expresses regret that he can't offer proper entertainment for their visit.
 However, beneath this façade, Iarno is just as thuggish and arrogant as any Redbrand outlaws.